 - (1) “Adam Smith’s Political Science.”
 This project seeks to combine modern methods from positive political theory with existing approaches to Smith’s work.
-Although economists claim Smith as the father of economics, they typically do so by picking his economics out of his larger project of an integrated understanding human behavior that sought to understand a wide variety of forms of cooperation in economic, political, and social settings.
+Although economists claim Smith as the father of economics, they typically do so by picking his economics out of his larger project of an integrated understanding human behavior that sought to understand conflict and cooperation in three realms: economic, political, and social settings.

 - the theory of the state, including jurisprudence, justice, law, and government;

-- his ubiquitous use of equilibrium and comparative static arguments, providing both a consistent approach to a wide range of human behavior, including social, political, as well as economic;
+- Smith’s ubiquitous use of equilibrium and comparative static arguments, providing both a consistent approach to a wide range of human behavior, including social, political, as well as economic;

 - the economics and politics of slavery, including its stability around the world and its abolition in Western Europe;

 - the implications of North, Wallis, and Weingast’s Violence and Social Orders (2009) approach to the “natural state” for Smith’s theories of mercantilism and the role of the state;

 - the American Revolution or, in Smith’s terms, the “contest with America,” including his novel views about how to resolve this contest;

 I demonstrate a methodological unity to Smith’s work based on his use of equilibrium and comparative static arguments in all these topics.
 This unity suggests some elements of the contents of Smith’s missing second book on jurisprudence, promised in every edition of The Theory of Moral Sentiments, published in the years from 1759 to 1790, the last year of Smith’s life.

 — “Deriving ‘General Principles’ in Adam Smith: The Ubiquity of Equilibrium and Comparative Statics Analysis throughout His Works” (with Glory Liu).
 DOWNLOAD HERE